alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide
-  :deck => "suspicious-minds",
-  :slide => 30,
+  slide_image2
+  filename="slide30.jpg"
-  :alt => "An iPad with a green graph on the screen, with the overlaid text “Monitoring and check-ins”."
+  alt="An iPad with a green graph on the screen, with the overlaid text “Monitoring and check-ins”." caption="Image: [iPad Air on a brown wooden table](https://www.pexels.com/photo/space-grey-ipad-air-with-graph-on-brown-wooden-table-187041/), by Burak&nbsp;K on Pexels.
+CC0."
 %}
-  Image: [iPad Air on a brown wooden table](https://www.pexels.com/photo/space-grey-ipad-air-with-graph-on-brown-wooden-table-187041/), by Burak&nbsp;K on Pexels.
-  CC0.
-{% endslide %}

 Another thing you can do that at a high level is having monitoring and check-ins.